 According to Maslow, gratification of needs leads to psychological health.
 Maslow does not view Freudian concepts like id and primary processes as suspect, but posits that they may be precisely the motive power behind the progression from one need to another.
 We move on because we want to, not because we are driven by some form of drive reduction.
 Even a theory of homeostasis is inadequate alone, because there is no end to growth, no ultimate static balance.
 Each need is "prepotent" to the ones following it, and must be satisfied to some degree before the subsequent need becomes pressing.
-It is important to note that this is a question of degree, and not a discrete being basic needs and partially unsatisfied in all their basic needs at the same time."
-For illustrative process, Maslow gives an arbitrary example of a person who is satisfied in 85% of his physiological needs, 70% in safety needs, 50% in love needs, 40% in self-esteem needs, and 10% person needs.
+It is important to note that this is a question of degree, and not a discrete step-wise progression. "...most members of our society who are normal are partially satisfied in all their basic needs and partially unsatisfied in all their basic needs at the same time."
+For illustrative purposes, Maslow gives an arbitrary example of a person who is satisfied in 85% of his physiological needs, 70% in safety needs, 50% in love needs, 40% in self-esteem needs, and 10% in self-actualization needs.

-is this 'all at once' quality which makes Maslow's theory "holistic".
-It is "dynamic" in its motion towards.
+It is this 'all at once' quality which makes Maslow's theory "holistic".
+It is "dynamic" in its motion forwards.
 It is very difficult to describe in a linear fashion without the serial presentation of elements contributing to a mistaken impression of a strict serial progression.